-Mrs D: How did you personally get involved in working in the recovery sector?
+Mrs D: How did you get involved in working in the recovery sector?

 Mrs D: How did Higher Ground come about?

 Janet: Whilst working at the clinic I realised there was a huge gap in services.
 People were detoxing off their drug of choice and had limited places to go for support.
-Services were nervous about treating people with addiciton to drugs other than alcohol.
+Services were nervous about treating people with addiction to drugs other than alcohol.
 Families were at their wits end as to how to support their loved ones.
-A group of concerned workers and family members formed a working group and a vision for Higher Ground.
+A group of concerned workers and family members formed a working group and a vision for Higher Ground was born.

 Mrs D: Higher Ground is a therapeutic community, what does that mean exactly?